milindkusahu/display-name/README.md

 ## Deployment

-This project is deployed on Netlify. and can be accessed at .
+This project is deployed on Netlify. and can be accessed at [https://display-names.netlify.app](https://display-names.netlify.app/ "Live Link").